PiSupply/PaPiRus/README.md

 Lastly, a good way to increase the refresh rate of information on the screen is to not use full screen updates but use partial updates as described below.

 ### Full and Partial Updates
-Also try using the method partial_update() instead of the update() one if you want to refresh the screen faster and maybe want to create some simple animations.
+Also try using the method partialUpdate() instead of the update() one if you want to refresh the screen faster and maybe want to create some simple animations.
 Remember though that the partial method cannot be used indefinitely and you will have to refresh the screen every once in a while.
 You should ideally do a full refresh of the screen every few minutes and it is also recommended to completely power down the screen every few hours.

 # Hardware tips